irmen/Serpent/README.md

 Serpent handles several special Python types to make life easier:

  - str  --> promoted to unicode (see below why this is)
- - bytes, bytearrays, memoryview, buffer  --> string, base-64
+ - bytes, bytearrays, memoryview --> string, base-64
    (you'll have to manually un-base64 them though.
 Can use serpent.tobytes function)
  - uuid.UUID, datetime.{datetime, date, time, timespan}  --> appropriate string/number
  - decimal.Decimal  --> string (to not lose precision)